Argentina Gross Domestic Product: Nominal

 1970 - 2021 | Yearly | USD mn | World Bank

 AR: Adjusted Savings: Education Expenditure data was reported at 24.057 USD bn in 2021.
 This records an increase from the previous number of 18.923 USD bn for 2020.
-AR: Adjusted Savings: Education Expenditure data is updated yearly, averaging 6.554 USD bn from Dec 1970 to 2021, with 52 observations.
+AR: Adjusted Savings: Education Expenditure data is updated yearly, averaging 6.554 USD bn from Dec 1970 (Median) to 2021, with 52 observations.
 The data reached an all-time high of 31.277 USD bn in 2017 and a record low of 425.548 USD mn in 1970.
 AR: Adjusted Savings: Education Expenditure data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Argentina – Table AR.World Bank.WDI: Gross Domestic Product: Nominal.
 Education expenditure refers to the current operating expenditures in education, including wages and salaries and excluding capital investments in buildings and equipment.;World Bank staff estimates using data from the United Nations Statistics Division's Statistical Yearbook, and the UNESCO Institute for Statistics online database.;;

 Last Frequency Range